-You'll need roughly 23 minutes to read this article.
+You will need roughly 25 minutes to read this article.

 Missing versions only improved the integration with our hosted platform and have no user facing changes / bug fixes.

 CI_PULL_REQUESTinto builds.
 Given a PR number is present, these variables will be populated in the CodeShip Pro system.

 foo (2).
 This kind of counter based de-duplication is only enforced between sibling steps.
 Two steps name

 CI_BUILD_APPROVEDboolean environment variable, indicating whether or not manual approval has been given.